On Thursday, Nov. 8, Ayer-Shirley Regional High School had its 14th annual Veterans Day Program.

 Students from the FLLAC Collaborative with the assistance of Ms. Julie Cotton presented the veterans with homemade patriotic refrigerator magnets after they led in reciting the Pledge of Allegiance.

-Eight faculty members hosted veterans in their classrooms during
+Eight faculty members hosted veterans in their classrooms during the classroom presentation portion of the program between the breakfast and the assembly.

 Special thanks to Ayer Public Access Corporation (Don Swope and Zach Washington) and the Communications and Broadcasting Club from ASRHS for covering this event.